appcircleio/appcircle-docusaurus/docs/workflows/flutter-specific-workflow-steps/flutter-test.md

 ### Prerequisites

-Before running the **Flutter Test** step, certain prerequisites must be completed.
-These prerequisites are detailed in the table below:
+Before running the **Flutter Test** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                      | Description                                     |
 |-------------------------------------------------|-------------------------------------------------|